 2-3 weeks ago I posted a song to music.
 It's no longer there.
 I assume it was deleted.
 Of course, there was a perfectly good reason why it was deleted.
 It would be nice if you notified me of this action, the reason why, and allow me to respond before the action was taken.

+My post "Hollywood or Bust" was deleted because someone thought it was too much like a chat topic.
+However, you allowed a post on MetaFilter that linked to an article describing the narcissism that threatens to lead a whole generation into the illusion that fame is not only within their reach, but is an unquestionably desirable goal.
+As someone who lives in this world and is as exposed to the media as much as anyone else, I wished to question this prevailing assumption and thought others might wish to share their thoughts as well.
 I am not the only one who has had their posts censored.
 I see a lot of pretentious bullying going on and it will ruin this web community.
 Have a little more imagination and tolerance, maybe see where things go before you jump in and pull the plug.
 Perhaps I will not be missed if I leave this site and never return (you have my $5 right?), but I doubt I will be the last one to do so.

 My post early this morning was deleted because cortex says "What, was the previous thread that you linked not contentious or web-unrelated enough?"